-If you have been left out of a will and believe you are eligible to receive a share of the deceased person’s assets, the lawyers at Stacks are here to help you through the complex and often distressing process of disputing a will.
+The lawyers at Stacks are experts in will disputes.
+If you have been left out of a will and believe you are eligible to receive a share of the deceased person’s assets, our lawyers are here to help you through the complex and often distressing process of disputing a will.

 Most people who possess assets at the time of their death will have executed a testamentary document (a will) setting out their wishes for how those assets are to be distributed.